chebbi603/ui-gen-backend/docs/nest-api.md

 - `POST /events` (JWT)
   - Inserts a batch of events attributed to the current JWT user.
+  - Aliasing: you may include `_id` or `id` at the top level to attribute to a specific user.
+In batch payloads, if an individual event includes `_id` or `id`, that per-event alias is used for that event; otherwise it falls back to the batch-level alias or JWT user.
+When omitted, attribution uses the JWT user.
   - **Request Payload** (`CreateEventsBatchDto`):
     ```json
     {